aris-infosec/ssd-recovery-resistance/README.md

 > **More runs do not mean mathematically stronger physical erasure.**

-The additional runs increase write activity and the opportunity for SSD firmware to recycle previously freed blocks, but the actual physical behavior remains controller-dependent.
+Additional runs increase write activity and the opportunity for SSD firmware to recycle previously freed blocks, but physical behavior remains controller-dependent.

 ---